Ben Beach eyeing record 50th straight Boston Marathon finish

 In 2002, he finished the course in 3:07:50.
 By 2012, his time had ballooned to 5:55:22.
 That was twice his best time ever in Boston of 2:27:26 in 1981.

-The 2012 finish was also the start of five straight years of finishing above five hours.
-That included 2013, the year he passed former record-holder Neil Weygandt’s streak of 45.
-He crossed the finish line on Boylston Street in 5:31:21 last year.
+The 2012 finish was also the start of five straight years of finishing times above five hours.
+That included the 2013 bombing year, when he surpassed former record-holder Neil Weygandt’s streak of 45.
+Beach had just passed the 21-mile mark when the bombs halted the more than 5,000 runners still on the course.
+He was later given an extrapolated finish of 5:39:32.
+He crossed the finish line on Boylston Street last year in 5:31:21.

 Those flirtations with the six-hour mark are more relevant after race officials notified runners in 2015 of a change in streak recognition.
 Beginning with the 2016 race, only participants who completed the course before the official clock cutoff at six hours would have the continuation of their streaks recognized by the Boston Athletic Association.